websockets/ws/doc/ws.md

 Handles a HTTP Upgrade request. `request` is an instance of `http.ServerRequest`, `socket` is an instance of `net.Socket`.

-When the Upgrade was successfully, the `callback` will be called with a `ws.WebSocket` object as parameter.
+When the Upgrade was successfully, the `callback` will be called with a `WebSocket` object as parameter.

 ### Event: 'error'